simransaini1999/Bluetooth/README.md

 ```
 So now after making this, declare the function in the onCreate.
 ## How to use the application
 Testing this App can be only done by running the code on an actual phone due to it being compatible by a Bluetooth device and having Bluetooth compatibility.
-It can not be running on the launcher phone provided by the android studio because that phone is not compatible with Bluetooth and itself is not possible to connect to any Bluetooth devices.
+The app can not run on the launcher phone provided by the android studio because that phone is not compatible with Bluetooth and itself is not possible to connect to any Bluetooth devices, therefore this phone needs to run on an acutal phone.
 How to work this app:
 1. Click enable which will turn on the Bluetooth
 2. Then click the Bluetooth button which will display the Bluetooth devices that are connected to your phone.